isabella232/katacoda-1/kubernetes-101/services/step1a.md

 There are a number of ways to expose our deployments outside of the cluster.
 Although each Pod has a unique IP address, those IPs are not exposed outside the cluster without a Service.

-These services allow our deployments to receive traffic outside teh cluster.
+These services allow our deployments to receive traffic outside the cluster.

 Services can be exposed in different ways by specifying a type in the ServiceSpec: